Virasana (Hero Pose)

-Note that in virasana, the top of the foot is flat on the floor, not the instep.
+In virasana, the top of each foot is flat on the floor.
 This stretches the front of the ankle and the top of the foot.

 The shin is folded to the outside of the thigh which stretches the inside of the knee.
 This position, with the butt on the floor, also creates a stretch for the quadriceps.

 There is also a slight inward rotation of the thigh at the hip joint.
-Because of this internal rotation, hero type poses can be used as a counterpoise or balancing action for poses where the thighs are externally rotated.
+Because of this internal rotation, hero type poses can be used as a counterpose or balancing action for poses where the thighs are externally rotated.